bobbijvoet/web-components-codelab/index.md

 ## Setup
 Duration: 0:05

-Setup an index.html file with a doctype, a element named my-element and add a script tag.
+1. Setup an HTML file with a doctype, a element named my-element and add a script tag.

+Positive
+: View the HTML file in Chrome since this browser has the best support for Web Components today.

 ``` html
 <!DOCTYPE html>